YashviPachani/WCA-Registration-Auditor/README.md

+## What is a WCA Competition?

+The **World Cube Association (WCA)** is the official governing body for competitive twisty puzzle events such as:

+- 3x3x3 Cube
+- 2x2x2 Cube
+- 4x4x4 Cube
+- Pyraminx
+- Megaminx
+- Skewb
+- Clock
+- Square-1
+- and other official events

+To participate in a WCA competition, competitors typically:

+1. Register on the official WCA competition page.
+2. Fill out a separate organizer registration form.
+3. Select the events they wish to compete in.
+4. Pay the registration fee.
+5. Upload proof of payment.

+For small competitions this process can be managed manually, but for larger competitions with 100–500+ competitors, verifying registrations, payments, and event selections becomes time-consuming and error-prone.

+---

+## Problem Statement

+A typical WCA competition may receive registrations from over 100 participants.
+Organizers must manually verify:

+- Whether each competitor registered on both platforms
+- Whether event selections match
+- Whether the correct registration fee has been paid
+- Whether payment proof is valid

+Performing these checks manually can take several hours and is susceptible to human error.

+The **WCA Registration Auditor** automates these tasks by combining:

+- Data reconciliation
+- Fuzzy matching
+- Google Drive integration
+- OCR-based payment verification
+- Intelligent caching
+- Interactive visualization

+into a single workflow.

+---

 # WCA Registration Auditor

 A Streamlit based automation tool for WCA competition organizers that reconciles registrations, verifies event selections, and validates payment screenshots using OCR and intelligent caching.

----

-# Problem Statement

-Organizing a WCA competition involves verifying information across multiple platforms:

-1. WCA Registration System
-2. Google Registration Form
-3. Payment Screenshots

-Manually checking hundreds of registrations is repetitive, time consuming, and prone to human error.

-This project automates the entire auditing workflow.

 ---